 5. Effective Learning Displays

-As a class, we create a variety of learning displays to support our unit.
-For example, we create a bank of words that we come across throughout our lessons.
+As a class, we create a variety of learning displays and anchor charts to support our unit.
+For example, we create word banks using words that we come across throughout our lessons.
 These displays become an inspiration for students when they are creating their own characters or stories.

 It’s important that your learning displays are clear and easy for your students to read, and that the students have helped to create them.
 Sometimes I give my students a challenge- e.g. I want you to have included at least three outside character traits or three adjectives from our display.